🚀 Checkout our New AI Product Abun.com 🚨 Signup for Early Access.

 Impact of blue

-The color blue, aligned with harmony and peace.
+The color blue is aligned with harmony and peace.
 It’s a representation of logic, communication, and knowledge.
 Low stress, low temperature, and a low heart rate are all correlated with it.
-Blue, often related to a lack of warmth, emotional detachment, and indifference.
+Blue is often related to a lack of warmth, emotional detachment, and indifference.
 Despite its negative meanings, blue is often chosen as the most common color in global research surveys.
 Blue light stimulates us to stay awake.

 Impact of Yellow

 Yellow, a vibrant color that’s the most noticeable to the naked eye.
-It denotes competence and correlated with joy and niceness.
-Yellow, the indicator of hope and inspiration.
+It denotes competence and is correlated with joy and niceness.
+Yellow is an indicator of hope and inspiration.
 It’s often used alongside black on-road signs, taxis, and school buses, attracting our attention and indicating caution.
-Yellow, also associated with anxiety, fear, and illness, which interests me more.
+Yellow is also associated with anxiety, fear, and illness, which interests me more.

 Impact of Green